 The origins of this 11-year partnership in pulp and paper lie in assessments conducted at Malaysian pulp converters that supply Nestlé.
-Joint work in human rights began in 2018, when Nestlé and Earthworm organised a workshop on fair labour practices; targeted at Nestlé's direct packaging suppliers.
-This was followed by visits to suppliers to understand pertinent issues, one of which was unethical recruitment of foreign workers.
+Joint work in human rights began in 2018 when Nestlé and Earthworm organised a workshop on fair labour practices targeted at Nestlé's direct packaging suppliers.
+This was followed by visits to suppliers to understand pertinent issues, including the unethical recruitment of foreign workers.

-2021 also saw Nestlé launch its new Human Rights Framework and Roadmap, with the aim of strengthening due diligence levels across its value chain and supporting enabling environments to respect and promote human rights.
-This applies across its agricultural supply chains such as pulp and paper, palm oil, cocoa and hazelnut, to name a few.
+2021 also saw Nestlé launch its new Human Rights Framework and Roadmap to strengthen due diligence levels across its value chain and support environments that respect and promote human rights.
+This applies across its agricultural supply chains, such as pulp and paper, palm oil, cocoa and hazelnut, to name a few.

 “We are seeing a few industry trends crop up, which inform our approach,” said Michèle Zollinger, Global Lead for Sustainable Sourcing for Pulp and Paper and Climate at Nestlé.

-Zollinger was speaking at a training held back in mid-2021 with about a dozen of Nestlé's major Malaysian pulp and paper suppliers.
-Among the topics covered were ethical recruitment, human rights due diligence, market expectations and good business practices.
-The training – organised by Nestlé and Earthworm Foundation – was an example of Nestlé's supplier engagement and capacity building focus.
+Zollinger spoke at a training held in mid-2021 with about a dozen of Nestlé's major Malaysian pulp and paper suppliers.
+The topics covered were ethical recruitment, human rights due diligence, market expectations and good business practices.
+The training – organised by Nestlé and Earthworm Foundation – was an example of Nestlé's supplier engagement and capacity-building focus.

-“The first trend is a shift away from merely reporting to mandatory requirements and legal liability.
-The second is an evolution of third-party verification, which illustrates a shift from compliance audits to actually checking whether a due diligence process is in place.
-Thirdly, we are increasingly seeing interest from consumers and investors asking for products that are socially and environmentally friendly,” she said.
+“The first trend is a shift from merely reporting to mandatory requirements and legal liability.
+The second is an evolution of third-party verification, which illustrates a shift from compliance audits to checking whether a due diligence process is in place.
+Thirdly, we are increasingly seeing interest from consumers and investors asking for socially and environmentally friendly products,” she said.

-Also introduced during the online training session was the Ethical Recruitment Due Diligence Tool, which was co-developed with Nestlé for the palm oil industry back in 2019.
+Also introduced during the online training session was the Ethical Recruitment Due Diligence Tool, which was co-developed by Earthworm and Nestlé for the palm oil industry in 2019.

 A few months after the training, Earthworm's field team in Malaysia followed up with three prioritised suppliers to review learnings from the training and understand their progress.
-Given persisting COVID restrictions, the online engagement involved reviewing the companies' documents, as well as discussions with management on their good practices and gaps to be improved.
-Learning from the engagements fed into 2022 plans to deep dive with a prioritised supplier on how to improve ethical recruitment issues, while continuing to build sectoral capacity on human rights.
+Given persisting COVID restrictions, the online engagement involved examining the companies' documents and discussions with management on their good practices and gaps to be improved.
+Learning from the engagements fed into 2022 plans to deep dive with a prioritised supplier on improving ethical recruitment issues while continuing to build sectoral capacity on human rights.

 “If you dive deep, things can change," Zollinger said.
-“It's about the people, recruitment and the way we take care of our workers, and an on-the-ground approach is critical to this.”
+“It's about the people, recruitment and how we care for our workers, and an on-the-ground approach is critical.”